curityio/getting-started-authenticator/README.md

 ## Running the Example

 You can use the provided resources in the `example` directory to run the example setup.
 This will build the plugin code and start an instance of the Curity Identity Server.
-The instance will be configured with the authenticator plugin so that you can quickly test how it works.
+The instance will be configured with the authenticator plugin, relevant clients (also for HAAPI integration) and an example user account.
+With the example setup you can quickly test how the authenticator works using both browser-based clients and native applications.

 ### Deploy the Authorization Server and Plugin